EpicGamesExt/PixelStreamingInfrastructure/Frontend/README.md

 ## Legal

-Copyright &copy; 2025, Epic Games.
+Copyright Epic Games.
 Licensed under the MIT License, see the file [LICENSE](/LICENSE.md) for details.